ohmanimblind/MediaBowl/README.md

 ## Class Diagram
  file:///C:/Users/APadi/Downloads/MediaBowl_UML.drawio.svg

  The program will work as follows: one file will focus on converting a list of scraped data(done with python), into Movie and Book objects.From there, these objects will be used to populate a database through mySQL, in order for the user to be able to run queries.
-The decision was made to make certain private data members, such as directors, a vector, since a movie can have multiple (the same logic was used for genre and such.).
-The reason why a disctinction is made between books and movies, is due to the fact that a user who is looking for movie reccomendations, are not looking for a book, and vice versa.
+The decision was made to make certain private data members, such as actors, a vector, since a movie can have multiple (the same logic was used for genre and such.).
+While the program could be made without the creation of objects, object creation allows for thorough testing, which is imporant due to the developer side of the program being important.
+The SQL search class was made in order to simplify the functions in the user class.
+The Database class is also seperate than the StackMaker class, in order to be clear on what the purpose of both programs are.

  > ## Phase III
  > You will need to schedule a check-in for the second scrum meeting with the same reader you had your first scrum meeting with (using Calendly).
 Your entire team must be present.
 This meeting will occur on week 8 during lab time.